-Figure~\ref{fig:sentiment_average}~(b) shows the comparison of the resulting distribution of the correlation between the average randomized in- and out-sentiment scores after $1,000$ iterations of the randomization procedure with the observed correlation of sentiment-in and sentiment-out scores on the observed mutual mentions' network for the Repeal the $8^{th}$ Referendum --- $0.47$.
-The fact that the correlation obtained from the randomization is far away from the observed correlation indicates that there is a non-trivial correlation between the sentiment of what a user sends and receives.
+Figure~\ref{fig:sentiment_average}~(b) shows the comparison of the resulting distribution of the correlation between the average randomised in- and out-sentiment scores after $1\,000$ iterations of the randomisation procedure with the observed correlation of sentiment-in and sentiment-out scores on the observed mutual mentions network for the Repeal the $8^\textrm{th}$ Referendum --- $0.47$.
+The fact that the correlation obtained from the randomisation is far away from the observed correlation indicates that there is a non-trivial correlation between the sentiment of what a user sends and receives.
 The observed correlation between sentiment-in and sentiment-out scores suggests that users may be more likely to be connected to other users with similar sentiment scores (meaning that they tend to use similar language about the referendum).
+On the network topology level, this is an indication that users may be grouped together according to the sentiment score, i.e., if the sentiment-in and -out of a user are correlated, this user is connected to others that send to them similar sentiment as to what they send out to others.

-Following this we wish to test to what degree positive and negative users are connected in the network.
-Therefore, to answer (2), we investigate whether users with similar sentiment are grouped together in the network.
-To do that, three class labels are created for users according to their sentiment—aggregate scores: above zero are ‘positive’, scores less than zero are ‘negative’ and scores equal to zero are ‘unknown’.
-We used this labels to find the fraction of connections between users of these classes.
+Therefore, to assess if users tweeting similar sentiment tend to be grouped in the network, three class labels are created for users according to their sentiment-aggregate scores: above zero are ``positive'', less than zero are ``negative'' and scores equal to zero are ``unknown''.
+We used these labels to find the fraction of connections between users of these classes.
 We denote the fraction of links between positive and positive users as \textit{fpp}, the fraction of links between positive and negative users as \textit{fpn}, between positive and unknown users as \textit{fpu}, and so on.
 In total, there are nine types of links: \textit{fuu}, \textit{fup}, \textit{fun}, \textit{fnn}, \textit{fnu}, \textit{fnp}, \textit{fpp}, \textit{fpu}, and \textit{fpn}.
-We then randomize the class labels of each user by sampling from the observed distributions with replacement, and recalculate the fraction of connections; we repeat this process $1,000$ times.
-As before, we compare the randomized distributions of the fractions with the observed fraction in our data.
+We then randomise the class labels of each user by sampling from the observed distributions with replacement, and recalculate the fraction of connections; we repeat this process $1\,000$ times.
+As before, we compare the randomised distributions of the fractions with the observed fraction in our data.